Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 $$ \hat{S(t)} = \prod_{i: t_i <= t}{\frac{n_i - d_i}{n_i}} ,$$
 where $n_i$ is a number of individuals who are at risk at time point $t_i$ and $d_i$ is a number of subjects that experienced the event at time $t_i$.

-When using Kaplan-Meier estimate, some assumptions must be taken into account:
+When using Kaplan-Meier estimator, some assumptions must be taken into account:

 * All observations - both censored and defaulted - are used in estimation
 * There is no cohort effect on survival, so the subjects have the same survival probability regardless of their nature and time of appearance in study